skimmers/password_generator/README.md

 # Purpose

-I believe the purpose of this assignment was to introduce the utilization of bootstrap and build our css skills.
+I believe the purpose of this assignment was to help me get comfortable around coding javascript so that I understand how the language works.

-I learned how to link to bootstrap and create responsive sites while still styling with css.
+This assignment was challenging but it did teach me how to use variable ,arrays, if-else statements, and functions.